Dr Sergei Zotov

 2018 – 2020: Russian RFBR grant «Russian Paracelsus» started by Prof. Dr. Witalij Morosow

-2017 – 2019: research assistant at the Herzog August Bibliothek (Wolfenbüttel) in a project by Dr. Stefan Laube «Bilder aus der Phiole.
+2017 – 2019: Research assistant at the Herzog August Bibliothek (Wolfenbüttel) in a project by Dr. Stefan Laube «Bilder aus der Phiole.
 Untersuchungen zur Bildsprache der Alchemie»

-2017: fellowships of DHI Moskau and DAAD at the Herzog August Bibliothek (Wolfenbüttel)
+2017: Fellowships of DHI Moskau and DAAD at the Herzog August Bibliothek (Wolfenbüttel)

-2016: fellowship of Erasmus+ in the Centre d'Història de la Ciència (Barcelona)
+2016: Fellowship of Erasmus+ in the Centre d'Història de la Ciència (Barcelona)

 2013 – 2015: MA in Cultural Studies (RSUH, Moscow)